 Each of this strategy is specific and has its own pros and cons:

-High-frequency trading doesn’t work so well with crypto currencies because transfers between exchanges are slow, most exchanges don’t have appropriate interface for HFT, and opportunities for profit are reduced by relatively large fees.
+- High-frequency trading doesn’t work so well with cryptocurrencies because transfers between exchanges are slow, most exchanges don’t have an appropriate interface for HFT, and opportunities for profit are reduced by relatively large fees.

 Creating a day trading system